Finalize your experiment's advanced settings

 Select which statistical method you want to use:

-• Sequential testing: A statistical method where results are analyzed continuously as data comes in instead of only at a fixed sample size.
-This approach allows teams to continuously review experiment results without inflating false positive risk.
-Because the method corrects for repeated looks at the data, it’s useful for making faster decisions when effects are strong but requires careful setup to avoid bias.
-Go to Sequential Testing for more information.
+- Sequential testing: A statistical method that analyzes results continuously as data comes in, instead of only at a fixed sample size.
+This approach lets teams review experiment results continuously without inflating false positive risk.
+Because the method corrects for repeated looks at the data, it's useful for making faster decisions when effects are strong.
+It requires careful setup to avoid bias.
+Refer to Sequential Testing for more information.

-• T-Testing: A traditional statistical test that compares the means of two groups (such as the control and treatment groups) to determine if differences are statistically significant.
+- T-Testing: A traditional statistical test that compares the means of two groups, such as the control and treatment groups, to determine if differences are statistically significant.
 It assumes normally distributed data and fixed sample sizes.
-While simple and widely understood, a t-test is less flexible if you want to check results continuously or deal with more complex outcome distributions.
-Go to T-testing for more information.
+A t-test is simple and widely understood, but it's less flexible if you want to check results continuously or handle more complex outcome distributions.
+Refer to T-testing for more information.

-• Thompson Sampling: A Bayesian bandit approach that dynamically allocates more traffic to variants that appear to perform better.
-Instead of waiting until an experiment ends, it balances exploration and exploitation in real time.
-This improves user experience by gradually sending more users to promising variants.
-It doesn’t provide a classic p-value but instead relies on posterior probabilities, making it a great choice when adaptive decision-making is desired.
+- Thompson Sampling: A Bayesian bandit approach that dynamically allocates more traffic to variants that appear to perform better.
+Instead of waiting until an experiment ends, Thompson Sampling balances exploration and exploitation in real time.
+This approach improves user experience by gradually sending more users to promising variants.
+It doesn't provide a classic p-value, but relies on posterior probabilities, making it a useful choice when you need adaptive decision-making.

 Confidence Level

-The confidence level measures how confident Experiment is that it would generate the same results for the experiment if you were to roll it out again and again.
+The confidence level measures how confident Experiment is that it generates the same results for the experiment across repeated rollouts.
 The default confidence level of 95% means that 5% of the time, you might interpret the results as statistically significant when they're not.
-Lowering your experiment’s confidence level will make it more likely that your experiment reaches statistical significance, but the likelihood of a false positive goes up.
-You shouldn't go below 80%, as the experiment's results may no longer be reliable at this point.
+Lowering your experiment's confidence level makes it more likely that your experiment reaches statistical significance, but the likelihood of a false positive goes up.
+Don't go below 80%, because the experiment's results may no longer be reliable.

 Bucketing options

-Specify how you want bucketing to work in your experiment.
+Specify how bucketing works in your experiment.
 You can specify:

-• Evaluation Mode: Select whether this will be remotely evaluated on Amplitude servers or locally on your own machine.
-By default, experiments are set to be remotely evaluated on Amplitude servers.
-Go to Performance and Caching for more information.
+- Evaluation Mode: Select whether Amplitude evaluates the experiment remotely on Amplitude servers or locally on your own machine.
+By default, Amplitude evaluates experiments remotely.
+Refer to Performance and Caching for more information.

-• Sticky Bucketing: Specify if you want to serve users the same variant after they have been allocated, even if the rollout or targeting criteria is updated.
-If sticky bucketing is enabled, it means that users won't be re-bucketed if the targeting criteria changes.
-By default, sticky bucketing is turned off.
-Go to Sticky Bucketing for more information.
+- Sticky Bucketing: Specify whether to serve users the same variant after allocation, even if the rollout or targeting criteria change.
+When sticky bucketing is on, Amplitude doesn't re-bucket users when the targeting criteria change.
+The default is off.
+Refer to Sticky Bucketing for more information.

-• Bucketing Salt: A string value that's used as part of the hashing process.
-It assigns users deterministically into experiment variants.
-By combining the bucketing salt with identifiers such as the user ID and experiment key, Experiment generates a random-looking, but repeatable, hash that ensures each user is consistently placed into the same variant across sessions.
+- Bucketing Salt: A string value used as part of the hashing process.
+The bucketing salt assigns users deterministically into experiment variants.
+By combining the bucketing salt with identifiers such as the user ID and experiment key, Experiment generates a random-looking but repeatable hash that places each user into the same variant across sessions.
 Changing the bucketing salt reshuffles assignments and re-randomizes users for that experiment.